aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/timeline/_index.md

 ### getShowTimeLevel() {#getShowTimeLevel--}

 <b>@deprecated.</b> Please use the 'showTimeLevel' property instead.
-Indicates whether to display the time level.
+Indicates whether to display the drop-down selection box of the time level.

 ```javascript
 getShowTimeLevel() : boolean;